joelarson4/radReveal/README.md

 * Encourages small, shareable packages.

 If you didn't already, <a href="http://joelarson4.github.io/radReveal/demo.html#/">take a look at the demo slideshow</a> to see RadReveal in action.

+##Currently available add-ons
+I've published three add-ons so far, and more are on the way:

+* [functionRunner](#the-functionrunner-example-add-on) helps you run arbitrary functions when slides are shown, hidden, etc.
+* [rad-randomizer](https://github.com/joelarson4/rad-randomizer) attaches seeded Psuedo Random Number Generators to your slides.
+* [rad-colorizer](https://github.com/joelarson4/rad-colorizer) automatically adds foreground and background colors to your slides.

 #How to create a RadReveal add-on